McCormick Park covers 12 acres on the Idaho side of Oxbow Reservoir. It is downstream of Brownlee Dam.

 For information on park capacity call 541-785-7209.

-Visit the Idaho Power Parks section for information about our other parks and recreational facilities.
+Visit the Idaho Power Parks section to learn about our other parks and recreational areas.